AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/Bars.md

 \end{equation}
 $$

 is approximately a constant.
 Mathematically speaking,

 $$
 \begin{equation}
 \lim_{\delta/L\to 0}\frac{F L}{A \delta} =\text{constant}
 \end{equation}
 $$

-The constant in the above limit depends on the material composing the bar and is called that materials Young's modulus, $E$.
+The constant in the above limit depends on the material composing the bar and is called that material's Young's modulus, $E$.
 In terms of $E$, the last displayed equation, which is called Hooke's law, can be expressed as

 $$
 \begin{equation}
 \frac{F L}{A \delta} =E,
 \end{equation}
 $$

 or equivalently,

 $$